vp777/surferFTP/Readme.md

-evilFTP is a set of scripts implementing some attacks against overly trusting FTP clients to extend our capabilities when exploiting Server-Side Request Forgery (SSRF) issues.
+surferFTP is a set of scripts implementing some attacks against overly trusting FTP clients to extend our capabilities when exploiting Server-Side Request Forgery (SSRF) issues.

 A malicious FTP server is hosted by the scripts and all it takes to run the attacks is to have the client interact with the FTP server (e.g. download a file, list the contents of a directory).
 Even though the prerequisites are simple, it's not very common in practice to have an attacker with the capability of directing a client to interact with an FTP server.
 Amongst the few cases where this is possible is within the context of web browsers, since the contents of a page can be controlled by the attacker and may contain references to resources hosted by an FTP server.
-Another interesting case is when we are dealing with an SSRF issue which is also the primary target of evilFTP.
-With evilFTP and given an SSRF, one could also get:
+Another interesting case is when we are dealing with an SSRF issue which is also the primary target of surferFTP.
+With surferFTP and given an SSRF, one could also get:
 1. Reliable TCP Port Scanning
 2. TCP Service Banner Disclosure
 3. Server Private IP Disclosure